 In 2018 , I led courese for Transition Homes on their Clay Park site in Dartington.
 These courses included Hedgelaying, upright stone facing and stone facing a new Devon bank in an old gateway.
 After this I Instructed on a 6 day Dry Stone Walling course near Sintra, Portugal.

 I am an Instructor for the Dry Stone Walling Association having completed their training course and I’ve been using the techniques learned to good effect on Dartmoor.
-Last year I instructed on 9 two day courses of various styles of walling on Dartmoor , put on by the Devon Hill Farm Project, part of Dartmoor National Park.
+Since 2018 I have instructed on about 20 two day courses of various styles of walling on Dartmoor , put on by the Devon Hill Farm Project, part of Dartmoor National Park.
+This has also included Instructing for the Dartmoor Youth Ranger and the Dartmoor Preservation Association (DPA).
+I am also an Instructor and Trainer with the Devon Rural Skills Trust (DRST) and last year I Instructed on a 2 day course for the Sharpham Trust.